 Annual reports are produced and presented to the community after the close of each calendar year.
 Here are links to the last two annual reports annual_report_2019_word_doc.pdf and our 2020 Annual Report and our 2020 Financial report.

 Our 2019 Community Needs Assessment provided feedback from our community on current programs and services offered by QNH.
-It also gives residents and stakeholders a say about the current and future needs of residents which helps to inform the planning process so QNH can provide relevant programs and services as the needs of the community change over time.
+Residents and stakeholders had a say about the current and future needs of residents so QNH can now plan to provide relevant programs and services as the needs of the community change over time.
 Here is the Executive Summary for the 2019 Community Needs Assessment

 The Department of Health and Human Services develops and delivers policies, programs and services and enhance the well-being of all Victorians.
 They provide funding for Co-ordinator hours at Queenscliffe Neighbourhood House